 A dark, rich room that invites ease and pleasure, an environment that transcends tradition reveals this bright concept: decorating with light.

-Lamps. strategically placed in the dark, play on kinetic light sculptures: terracotta-lacquered tables connect magenta-covered banquettes to form an accommodating square.
+Lamps, strategically placed in the dark, play on kinetic light sculptures: terracotta-lacquered tables connect magenta-covered banquettes to form an accommodating square.

 On tabletops. chunky collections of crystal shapes gleam like stalagmites in a cavern.
 By interior designer Barbara D’Arcy, at Bloomingdale’s.

-Mobilia Lounge sofa from Roche Bobois
+Mobilia Lounge sectional sofa from Roche Bobois

 You can do anything with this great modular seating system.
 Infinitely re-arrangeable anytime for quiet living… or a full-scale ball.
 Come indulge your fantasy your own way.

-Modern minimalist modular sofa blocks
+1970s couches: Modern minimalist modular sofa blocks

 MORE: Vintage beanbags & bean bag chairs: The retro ’70s casual seating fad

-Geometric modular sofa (1978)
+Geometric modular couch (1978)

 “Larsen’s World,” a fresh collection of geometries… combines with seating forms of the Flair-Hibriten Division of Bernhardt Furniture.
+Also: Furniture-to-go, Rattan sectionals in tropic cotton print, Knock-down in corded cotton velvet & chintz-covered cushions and dark rattan.

 Modern metal sofa frames with black & white cushions